Energy Performance Certificates

 - Detached buildings less than 50m2 with the exception of dwellings.

-To get an Energy Performance Certificate you will have to employ the services of an Energy Assessor in your area at https://getting-new-energy-certificate.service.gov.uk/find-an-assessor/type-of-property.
+To get an Energy Performance Certificate you will have to hire an Energy Assessor in your area at https://getting-new-energy-certificate.service.gov.uk/find-an-assessor/type-of-property.
 The Energy Assessor will record the Energy Performance Certificate on the Northern Ireland register which you can access on www.gov.uk/find-energy-certificate.

 You can also call us on 0330 137 4003 for further advice.